 - The Power of Validation in Disagreements

 The mindfulness practices will be available several times during the month on various days, and times throughout the month to allow the most participants.
 We presently have scheduled: Mindful Mondays, Well-being Wednesdays, and Feel Good Fridays.

 Each session may include discussions around the background and history of mindfulness, themes and related practice, small group processing, community discussion, and instruction.
 If the event is online, we will also open up the zoom room half an hour before the session to do ice breakers and connect with other parents to build our mindfulness community.

 When we practice mindfulness and meditation, it will build a skill for our entire lives.

 Developing the skills of mindfulness with other Harvard-Westlake parents is valuable and enriching.

 Together we can build strong friendships and connections, gain confidence and trust during our parallel journey — observing our children thrive and flourish in the joyful pursuit of excellence.

-I look forward to and welcome you to the Harvard-Westlake Mindfulness Club!
+I look forward to and welcome you to the Harvard-Westlake Parents Mindfulness Club!